misha130/ion-datepicker/README.md

 b) `date` takes date object.
 If we don't pass any value, the default value will be `new Date()`.

+c) `min` takes date object.
+Pass only if you want to restrict date.

+d) `max` takes date object.
+Pass only if you want to restrict date.

-c) `callback` takes the callback function name which will be called once the date picker has been closed.
+e) `callback` takes the callback function name which will be called once the date picker has been closed.

 ### Screenshots ###